-'''

-function string $get_randstate( [class_identifier obj] );
+function string \$get_randstate([class_identifier obj]);

-'''

-The \$get\randstate() system function returns a copy of the internal state of a RNG.
+The \$get_randstate() system function returns a copy of the internal state of a RNG.
 With no arguments, this function returns the state of the RNG associated with the calling process.
 If the optional object argument is specified, the function returns the state of the RNG associated with the given object.

 The RNG state is a string of unspecified length and format.
+The length and contents of the string are implementation dependent.

-12.10.5 \$set\randstate()
+12.10.5 \$set_randstate()

-The system function \$set\randstate() allows setting the current state to of the Random Number Generator (RNG) of an objects or process.
+The system function \$set_randstate() allows setting the current state to of the Random Number Generator (RNG) of an objects or process.

-The prototype for the \$set\randstate() function is:
+The prototype for the \$set_randstate() function is: